astronautlabs/bitstream/README.md

 manage which bytes the desired bit-fields fall within.
 Bitstreams are most useful when implementing network protocols and data formats (both encoders and decoders).

+# Motivation

+At [Astronaut Labs](https://astronautlabs.com) we build broadcast software for Node.js using Typescript.
+Doing that requires implementing lots of binary specifications.
+We needed a way to do this at scale while ensuring accuracy and quality.
+We also see value in making our standards implementations open source so they can serve as approachable reference implementations for other implementors.
+The best way to do that is to be extremely comprehensive in the way we build them.
+Other implementations tend to skip "irrelevant" details or take shortcuts, we strive to avoid that and implement the standard as specified, even if we don't need parts of it for our immediate needs

 # Installation

 `npm install @astronautlabs/bitstream`